nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/bucket-shadowing.md

 When you start the gateway, it will run through the app bucket's history (its tap feed) copying any new or changed documents into the gateway database.
 Depending on how large the bucket is, this may take a while.
 (Unfortunately there's no way to bypass this on subsequent launches of the gateway, due to limitations of the tap feed implementation.)

 If you shut down the gateway (or it crashes), and changes are subsequently made to the app bucket, the gateway will find and apply those changes when it next starts up.
 However, the reverse situation doesn't work yet: if the app bucket becomes unavailable while the gateway is running, changes made to the gateway's database won't get propagated to the app bucket when it comes back.
-(Hopefully we can fix this before GA.)

 ## Limitations